Comparison

 What's the migration story?

-For invoice / receipt / contract / form generation from a fixed template: (1) Author an AcroForm version of your template in Acrobat, Mac Preview, LibreOffice Draw, or pdftk.
+For invoice / receipt / contract / form generation from a fixed template: (1) Author an AcroForm version of your template in Acrobat, Mac Preview, LibreOffice Draw, or pdftk — the free form-field inspector confirms the field names came out as intended.
 (2) Replace your DocRaptor SDK call with a multipart POST to /api/fill-form sending the template + a JSON object of field-name → value.
 (3) The response is the filled PDF.
 The Stripe-webhook-to-invoice walkthrough is in the blog.

 Does PDFops offer an SLA?

-Not during beta.
-For enterprise volume with SLA, drop a note in the waitlist form's message field.
+Not yet.
+For enterprise volume with SLA, email hello@pdfops.dev.
 Production usage should design for the API as best-effort and treat 5xx as retryable.

 Where does the curl go in production?

 Anywhere.
 PDFops is an HTTP API — your calling code can run on Cloudflare Workers, Vercel Edge, Deno Deploy, Bun, AWS Lambda, your own Node backend, or a desktop curl.
+Per-language walkthroughs: Python, Node.js, JavaScript.
 Edge-deployed PDFops + edge-deployed caller = sub-300ms end-to-end with no cold starts.

 Move when ready